Covid-19 situation in mainland China

-During April, Shanghai’s entire population of 25 million has been tested several times per week with PCR-tests, and all those who test positive are taken to a designated hospital or to large quarantine centers, which can hold up to 15 000 beds.
+During April - May, Shanghai’s entire population of 25 million has been tested several times per week with PCR-tests, and all those who test positive are taken to a designated hospital or to large quarantine centers, which can hold up to 15 000 beds.
 Conditions in the quarantine centers are rudimentary, with no heating or proper washing facilities necessarily available.
-Leaving the city is currently difficult and the number of flights are limited.
-Entry to the airport is restricted by the curfew and by requirements for PCR and antigen test results.
-Accessing food supplies and drinkable water have posed difficulties in different residential areas.
-Access to medical care, even in cases of emergency, is uncertain during the lockdown.
-Residential areas which have been surrounded by fences or other obstacles pose fire safety risks.
-The local authorities have stated in April that a Covid-positive child can be accompanied by an adult to a hospital or quarantine center.
+The local authorities have stated that a Covid-positive child can be accompanied by an adult to a hospital or quarantine center.

 In case of emergency, contact the Foreign Ministry’s emergency service (+368 9 160 55 555), including cases where there is a risk for a child to be separated from their parents and transferred to a designated Covid Hospital.

 Entry regulations and travel within the country